AbhiTom2000/SIH_INTERNAL_ROUND_1_DheetCoderz/Readme.md

 **Usage**

-- Access the web application: Open your web browser and navigate to http://localhost:5000 (or the specified port).
+- Access the web application: Open your web browser and navigate to https://doctor-g-frontend.vercel.app/.
 - Enter symptoms: Input your symptoms in the provided field.
 - View predictions: The application will display a list of potential diseases along with their probability scores.